American School of Paris

 The American School of Paris (ASP), established in 1946, is a coeducational, independent international school in Saint-Cloud, France, in the Paris metropolitan area.

 The school has over 800 students from pre-kindergarten to Grade 12 and post-Bac.
 Located on a private 10.5 acre (40,000+ m2) campus on the edge of Paris, ASP provides an American education to an international student body of more than 50 nationalities.

 School overview

 ASP is organized into three divisions: Lower School (Early Childhood through Grade 5, or 3–10 years old), Middle School (Grades 6-8, or ages 11–13) and Upper School (Grades 9-12 and post-Bac, or 14–18 years old).
 Approximately one-third of the students are American, and 17% are French.
 The other half of the students come from over 50 countries.

-Approximately 75% of students are expatriates with parents serving diplomatic or corporate posts in the Paris region.
-ASP offers a transportable education, thus students are able to transition from and to schools in the United States and elsewhere with little disruption.